 Time however is moving on.
 And so do I. I stop at Gibbon Rapids – more waterfalls – then pull over a few miles later by the Gibbon River to eat lunch.
 There are stopping opportunities almost everywhere.
 You could spend a week here if you stopped at everything that caught your attention.
-So I continue on past loads of places where there is steam rising out of the ground, and move on to the Midway Geyser Pool.
+So I continue on past loads of places where there is steam rising out of the ground, and move on to the Midway Geyser Basin.
 This is an advertised highlight.
 And hey, it does not disappoint.
 It is weird.

 But astonishing and beautiful.
 So different to Norris, very different.
 This geyser pumps 1000s of gallons of boiling water into the Firestone River every hour.
 160º F!!!
 The Grand Prismatic Spring creates these ripples of deposits that are crazily beautiful.
 The boiling water cascades down multi-coloured rocks, constantly leaving new deposits in a multitude of colours, just amazing.